damek/damek.github.io/_random/is-alphaevolve-problem-b.1-hard?.md

 description: "Is AlphaEvolve problem B.1 hard?
 Yes"
 ---

 Google released [AlphaEvolve](https://deepmind.google/discover/blog/alphaevolve-a-gemini-powered-coding-agent-for-designing-advanced-algorithms/).
 I tried to get a sense of whether the problems it solved were hard.
-I focused on one Problem B.1.
+I focused on Problem B.1:
 > # B.1.
 First autocorrelation inequality
 > For any function $f:\mathbb{R} \rightarrow \mathbb{R}$, define the *autoconvolution* of $f$, written $f*f$, as
 > \begin{equation}